Dog Grooming Prices: Complete Cost Guide for 2026

 Professional grooming is important, but there are practical ways to reduce the cost without compromising your dog's care.
 The biggest savings come from extending the time between professional appointments by maintaining your dog's coat at home.

-• Brush regularly at home: Brushing your dog 2-3 times per week prevents matting, which triggers expensive dematting surcharges ($40-$75/hour) at the groomer
+• Brush regularly at home: Brushing your dog 2-3 times per week prevents matting, which triggers expensive dematting surcharges ($40-$75/hour) at the groomer.
+The AVMA recommends regular brushing as part of routine pet care

 • Trim nails at home: Learning to trim nails yourself saves $10-$20 per visit.
 Use a nail grinder for safety